-Walking through the woods the other day I noticed lots of small cocoons on the trees.
+Walking through the woods the other day, I noticed many small cocoons on the trees.
 You may know that a caterpillar turns into a butterfly after a long sleep in its cocoon.
-Butterflies are a type of flying insect.
+Butterflies are flying insects.
 There are nearly 160,000 species in the world.
 In this article, I look at how caterpillars turn into butterflies.

 Their life cycle has four stages: